How to Become a Project Management Pro With Kissflow Project

 5. Custom Reports

-Kissflow Project comes with pre-created smart reports to help you identify inefficiencies in your workflow, including Throughput, Lead and Cycle reports.
+Kissflow Project comes with pre-created smart project reports to help you identify inefficiencies in your workflow, including Throughput, Lead and Cycle report.
 You can also create your own custom reports to gather and visualize exactly the data that’s important to you.

 With Kissflow Project you can generate, edit, and share timesheets based on the way your team moves items between the Hold, In Progress, and Done categories in each column.